Folk songs of Lithuania: Sutartinės

-Sutartinės - multipart songs, (from the Lithuanian word sutarti — to be in concordance, in agreement, singular sutartinė) are unique examples of folk music.
+Sutartinės, singular sutartinė, (from sutarti 'to be in concordance, in agreement'), are multipart songs and unique examples of folk music.
 They are an ancient form of two and three voiced polyphony, based on the oldest principles of multi-voiced vocal music: heterophony, parallelism, canon and free imitation.
-Most of the sutartinės were recorded in the 19th and 20th centuries, but sources from the 16th century on show that they were significant along with monophonic songs.
+Most sutartinės were recorded in the 19th and 20th centuries, but sources from the 16th century onwards show that they were significant, along with monophonic songs.
 Recognizing their uniqueness and value, UNESCO inscribed sutartinės into the representative list of the Masterpieces of the Oral and Intangible Heritage of Humanity in 2010.

-The topics and functions of sutartinės encompass almost all known Lithuanian folk song genres—work, calendar cycle ritual, wedding, family, wartime, historic, etc. Melodies of sutartinės are not complex, containing two to five pitches.
-The melodies consist of two equal-length parts; the rhythm of one of the two parts is typically syncopated, creating rhythmic counterpoint when sung as a round.
+The topics and functions of sutartinės encompass almost all known Lithuanian folk song genres, including work, calendar cycle ritual, weddings, family, wartime, and history.
+The melodies of sutartinės are not complex, containing two to five pitches and consisting of two equal-length parts.
+The rhythm of one of the two parts is typically syncopated, creating rhythmic counterpoint when sung as a round.

 There are three main categories of sutartinės: